idaman-id/batara/readme.md

 - Field `data` sometime may contain `Array<T>` or `Object`
 - Field `error` contain `Array<Error>` but if we look at the property name it singular name.
 4. Consider to implement `authenticate` and `authenticateHandler`
+5. How to set Class property if there are many property to insert. e.g:
+- If we fill within the `constructor`, the constructor then bloated
+- If we use setter, the `setter` caling may be chaining as hell
+- Maybe we can use `factory`?

 👀 Issues
 ---